IceLuna/Eagle/docs/source/latest_release.rst

 You can use new `Text` and `Text2D` components for text rendering. `Text2D` component is not placed on a scene but rather on a screen which can be used for in-game UI.
 Text2D will try to be at the same position of the screen no matter the resolution.
 Also, it'll try to occupy the same amount of space.

 You can add font files to a project (.ttf & .otf formats) and set it to be used by text components.
-Text components have following parameters: Line spacing, Kerning, Max Width.
+Text components have the following parameters: Line spacing, Kerning, Max Width.

 `Text` component can either cast shadows or not.
 Also, it has two modes in which it operates: `Lit` or `Unlit` (default).
 In `Unlit` mode, there's only one additional `Color` parameter that you can change.
 In Lit mode, it reacts to lighting and material parameters can be changed to determine how it should be rendered using full PBR pipeline.

-`Text2D` component have following extra parameters: `Color`, `Position`, `Scale`, `Rotation`, `Opacity`, `Is Visible`.
+`Text2D` component has the following extra parameters: `Color`, `Position`, `Scale`, `Rotation`, `Opacity`, `Is Visible`.
 `Position` is a normalized device coordinates.
 It's the position of the top left vertex of the first symbol. (-1; -1) is the top left corner of a screen; (0; 0) is the center; (1; 1) is the bottom right corner.

 .. figure:: rendering/imgs/text.png